Convex cocompactness for Coxeter groups: Maximality of the Tits--Vinberg domain

-In this section we establish the following; see Definition~\ref{def:V-v-alpha} for the notions of reduced and dual-reduced.
+Recall the notions of reduced and dual-reduced representations from Definition~\ref{def:V-v-alpha}.
+The goal of this section is to establish the following maximality properties of the Tits--Vinberg domain for irreducible Coxeter groups, as well as some analogues for nonirreducible Coxeter groups (Propositions \ref{prop:maximal-non-irred} and~\ref{prop:nonirred_ohmweird}).

 \begin{proposition} Let $W_S$ be an irreducible Coxeter group in $N\geq 2$ generators and $\rho: W_S \to \GL(V)$ a representation of $W_S$ as a reflection group in~$V$ (Definition~\ref{def:refl-group}) with a Cartan matrix $\Cart=(\alpha_i(v_j))_{1\leq i,j\leq N}$ of negative type (Definition~\ref{def:type}).
-Then \begin{enumerate} \item if $\rho(W_S)$ is reduced, then $\OhmVin$ is properly convex and it is maximal for inclusion among all nonempty $\rho(W_S)$-invariant convex open subsets of $\PP(V)$; \item if $\rho(W_S)$ is reduced and dual-reduced and $N\geq 3$, then $\OhmVin$ is the unique maximal nonempty $\rho(W_S)$-invariant convex open subset of $\PP(V)$; \item in general, if $N\geq 3$, then any $\rho(W_S)$-invariant properly convex open subset of $\PP(V)$ is contained in the Vinberg domain $\OhmVin$. \end{enumerate} \end{proposition}
+Then \begin{enumerate} \item if $\rho(W_S)$ is reduced, then $\OhmVin$ is properly convex and it is maximal with respect to inclusion among all $\rho(W_S)$-invariant convex open subsets of $\PP(V)$; \item if $\rho(W_S)$ is reduced and dual-reduced and $N\geq 3$, then $\OhmVin$ is the unique maximal nonempty $\rho(W_S)$-invariant convex open subset of $\PP(V)$; \item in general, if $N\geq 3$, then any $\rho(W_S)$-invariant properly convex open subset of $\PP(V)$ is contained in the Tits--Vinberg domain $\OhmVin$. \end{enumerate} \end{proposition}